-The 2020 Code also specifically mentions some best practices with regards to institutional investors.
-Namely that the company should discuss with institutional investors the implementation of their policy on the exercise of institutional investors' voting rights in the relevant financial year and ask institutional investors and their voting agencies for explanations on their voting behaviour.
+The 2020 Code specifically mentions certain best practices with regard to institutional investors, namely that the company should discuss with institutional investors the implementation of their policy on the exercise of voting rights in the relevant financial year and ask institutional investors and their voting agencies for explanations about their voting behaviour.

 iii Shareholder activism

-The general meeting of shareholders normally determines the remuneration of directors, but not of executive managers (except for the approval of severance pay in certain cases), so it does not have a complete say on pay.
-The general meeting of shareholders has the power to vote separately on the remuneration report in which the remuneration policy is described, but there are no legal consequences if it rejects the report.
+The general meeting of shareholders determines the remuneration of directors but not of executive managers (except for the approval of severance pay in certain cases).
+The general meeting of shareholders has the power to vote separately on the remuneration report in which the remuneration policy is described.

-The BCCA provides for the possibility to solicit proxies for certain shareholder meetings.
-This solicitation should, however, comply with the requirements of the BCCA.25 A public solicitation of proxies (i.e., when advertisements or intermediaries are used or if more than 50 shareholders are targeted) should be approved by the FSMA and a number of requirements should be met.26 Proxy solicitation is mostly done by associations that defend (minority) shareholder rights.
+The CCA provides for the possibility to solicit proxies for certain shareholder meetings.
+However, this solicitation should comply with the requirements of the CCA.13 A public solicitation of proxies (i.e., when advertisements or intermediaries are used or if more than 150 shareholders are targeted) should be approved by the FSMA and a number of requirements should be met.14 Proxy solicitation is mostly done by associations that defend (minority) shareholder rights.
 Further to the SRD II, proxy advisers are subject to the CCA and must adopt a code of conduct, which must be made public (Article 7:146/1 et seq.).

 iv Takeover defences

-- Capital increase with the issuance of new shares: in principle, only the general meeting of shareholders is entitled to increase the company's share capital, unless the board of directors has been authorised to do so (pursuant to the BCCA).
-However, such an authorisation is not valid in the context of a takeover bid, during which the board, in principle, cannot increase the share capital by means of a contribution in kind or in cash with the cancellation or restriction of the shareholders' pre-emptive right.
-The general meeting may, however, authorise the board of directors to increase the share capital during the offer period by means of a contribution in kind or in cash with cancellation or restriction of the shareholders' pre-emptive right, provided:
+Only the general meeting of shareholders is entitled to increase a company's share capital, unless the board of directors has been authorised to do so (pursuant to the CCA).
+Such an authorisation is not valid in the context of a takeover bid, during which the board, in general, cannot increase the share capital by means of a contribution in kind or in cash with the cancellation or restriction of the shareholders' pre-emptive right.
+However, under certain conditions the general meeting may authorise the board of directors to increase the share capital during the offer period by means of a contribution in kind or in cash with cancellation or restriction of the shareholders' pre-emptive right.

-- Acquisition of own shares by the company: in principle, the general meeting of shareholders must authorise the acquisition of own shares by the company unless the board of directors has been authorised to do so (pursuant to the BCCA).
-However, such an authorisation is not valid during a takeover bid, as from the time the company is notified of the bid by the FSMA.
-As an exception to this rule, the board may acquire own shares to avoid serious, imminent harm to the company, provided the articles of association so allow (for a maximum period of three years).
+In general, the general meeting of shareholders must authorise the acquisition of own shares by the company unless the board of directors has been authorised to do so (pursuant to the CCA).
+As an exception to this rule, the board may acquire own shares to avoid serious, imminent harm to the company, provided the articles of association so allow (for a maximum of three years).
 In this case, other conditions governing the acquisition of own shares also apply.

-- Poison pill: in general, certain advance measures are available to protect companies against potential takeover bids.
-However, pursuant to Article 7:151 of the BCCA, only the general meeting of shareholders (thus not the board) can grant rights to third parties liable to affect the company's assets or give rise to a debt or obligation on behalf of the company, when the exercise of the rights depends on the launch of a takeover bid or a change in control.
-To be valid, the resolution to this effect should be filed with the clerk's office (of the competent court) prior to the FSMA's notification of the bid to the company.
+In general, certain advance measures are available to protect companies against potential takeover bids.
+Only the general meeting of shareholders (thus not the board) can grant rights to third parties liable to have a significant effect on the company's assets or give rise to a significant debt or obligation on behalf of the company, when the exercise of the rights depends on the launch of a takeover bid or a change in control.
 During the offer period, only the target company's (general meeting of) shareholders can take decisions or execute transactions that could have a significant impact on the composition of the company's assets or liabilities or enter into transactions without effective compensation.
 Such decisions and transactions cannot, in any case, be made subject to the outcome of the bid.
-Decisions that have been sufficiently implemented prior to receipt of the FSMA's notification can be further executed by the board; however, the FSMA and the bidder should be immediately notified of any such decisions, which should also be made public.

 Belgium has opted out of the provisions of the Takeover Directive aimed at restricting the use of defensive measures by the board of directors.
-Nevertheless, companies with their registered office in Belgium whose shares are (at least partially) listed on a regulated market may voluntarily include such restrictions in their articles of association (i.e., opt in).
+Nevertheless, companies with their registered office in Belgium whose shares are (at least partially) listed on a regulated market may voluntarily include these restrictions in their articles of association (i.e., opt-in).

 If the rights set out above in respect of a poison pill, issuance of convertible bonds or subscription right, or alternative bid cannot be exercised, reasonable compensation should be paid to their holders.

-The company may also stipulate in its articles of association that such provisions shall only apply to the extent the bidder or the company controlling the bidder is subject to the same restrictions on the application of defensive measures (the reciprocity rule).
+The company may also stipulate in its articles of association that these provisions shall apply only to the extent that the bidder or the company controlling the bidder is subject to the same restrictions on the application of defensive measures (the reciprocity rule).

 v Contact with shareholders